JonathanHew/JonathanHew/README.md

 </div>

 ## Hey! 👋
-I'm Jonathan, a 21 years old Student and a aspiring Software Engineer from Ireland 🇮🇪.
+I'm Jonathan, a 22 years old Student and a aspiring Software Engineer from Ireland 🇮🇪.
+I am currently searching for a job which I can start after i graduate in May 2023.

-  - 👨‍🎓 3rd Year Computer Science Student at Technolgical University Dublin
+  - 👨‍🎓 Final Year Computer Science Student at Technolgical University Dublin
   - 💻 Intern at Ocuco LTD

 ## Skills